imakshayverma/360giving/README.md

 Identifying Trendsby using Keywords(Themes) based filtering methodology.

 ### Scope of Data Analysed and Visualized.
 The [entire dataset](http://grantnav.threesixtygiving.org/api/grants.csv) was analysed to understand different trends.
+All the funding organizations were considered for the analysis.

 ### Challenges -
 - Classification of grant to particular sectors.
 Though platforms are available which can help us to find the sector in which receipeint organization works in, only 40% of records could have been classified with that methodology.